George-Strike/TeamFightTactics-Insights/README.md

-# ApexCore
+# ApexInsight
 Apex Legends Stat Tracker

 Frontend: React

-Backend: c#/.net core with Identity
+Backend: C#/.net core with Identity

 Will be hosted on AWS eventually.